 Jerusalem is a city like no other in this world!
 You can explore for weeks and still have more Jerusalem to discover.

 That's why we strongly suggest taking at least one day with a guided tour to discover some of Jerusalem's hidden secrets.
-Choose from our handpicked list of seven private Jerusalem tours with our wonderful guide Levi.
+Choose from our handpicked list of nine private Jerusalem tours with our wonderful guide Levi.

 You may prefer private Jerusalem walking tours to discover the city up close and personal, at your own pace.

-Click on the Jerusalem Tour link below that interests you, or browse down and read about all the tours in detail before selecting your favorite Jerusalem sightseeing option.
+Click on the Jerusalem Tour link below that interests you, or browse down and read through all the tours to select your favorite Jerusalem sightseeing option.

 This is the tour if you want to get an overview of the only city in the world considered holy by three world religions: Judaism, Christianity and Islam.